Step-by-Step rpact Tutorial

 Sample sizes and power across looks

 We will now look at power in a sequential design.
-Change the slider for the number of looks (kMax) to 3.
+Change the slider for the number of looks (kMax) in the “Design” tab to 3.
 Furthermore, change the Type II error rate to 0.1 (a default of 0.2 is, regardless of what Cohen thought, really a bit large).
-By default rpact assumes we will look at the data at equal times – after 33%, 67%, and 100% of the data is collected.
+By default, rpact assumes we will look at the data at equally spaced intervals – after 33%, 67%, and 100% of the data is collected.
 The default design is an O’Brien-Fleming design, with a one-sided test.
-Set the alternative hypothesis in the “Trial Settings” tab to 0.5.
-We can compute the sample size we would need for a sequential group design to achieve the desired error rates for a specified alternative using the getSampleSizeMeans() function in R.
+Set the effect under the alternative hypothesis in the “Trial Settings” tab to 0.5.
+We can compute the sample size we would need for a group sequential design to achieve the desired error rates for a specified alternative using the getSampleSizeMeans() function in R.

 seq_design_of <- getDesignGroupSequential(